 Barcelona is a wonderful destination to ring in the new year.

-From 23:00, you can enjoy a spectacular show from the Magic Fountain with music pumping, lights flashing, water splashing and an impressive pyrotechnic display around the fountain.
+From 23:00, you can enjoy a spectacular show from the Magic Fountain with music pumping, lights flashing, water splashing, and an impressive pyrotechnic display around the fountain.

 The event is for free, therefore it is very popular amongst locals and tourists.
-It was first organised in 2013 and has since been a big success.
+It was first organized in 2013 and has since been a big success.
 Grab your cava and get there early!
 This magic attracts crowds!

 Dance the night away at these clubs, which are right on the beach.
 For these venues, ensure to buy your ticket ahead of time, as they will sell out.